bwaynesu/BComponentComparator/README.md

 ### Bulk Configuration
 Copy-paste Component values across multiple objects in seconds instead of minutes, then fine-tune individual differences with immediate visual feedback.

+### Advanced: Comparing Multiple Component Types
+Sometimes you need to compare different components on the same objects simultaneously (e.g., checking both `Transform` and `Collider` settings).

+1. Drag any component to the type field, then select **Component** from the "Use Type" dropdown (the base class for all components).
+2. Set **Row Count** to `2`.
+3. Drag the `Transform` and `Collider` from each object into the list.
+4. Arrange them so all Transforms are in the first row and Colliders in the second row.

+Now you can inspect the position/rotation alongside the collider size for every object in a single view.

 ## Installation

 1. **Unity Package Manager**